Execution Policies

 #include <oneapi/dpl/memory>

-Compile the code with options that enable support for SYCL 2020.
+If you use the device execution policies, compile the code with options that enable support for SYCL 2020.

-Use the C++ Standard Execution Policies¶
+Use the C++ Standard Aligned Execution Policies#

 Example: